Swewi/NZ-Wars-A-brief-overview/README.md

 ### Consequences Page

-At the time of writing this, this section is blank, it turns out I over stretched my expectations, however I woild have added sections here about land loss, identy loss, population decline, and the vote, economy.
+At the time of writing this, this section is blank, it turns out I over stretched my abilities, however I woild have added sections here about land loss, identy loss, population decline, and the vote, economy.

 ### External links and Resources Page